 The organization was alerted against two of LeoVegas’ subsidiaries, to name 32Red and 21.co.uk.
-While the UKGC deals with the purely regulatory matter of things, ASA scrutinizes products closer, and focuses on advertisement in particular.
+While the UKGC deals with the purely regulatory matter of things, ASA scrutinizes products closer and focuses on advertisements in particular.

 In this case, LeoVegas had to explain why it had “portrayed gambling in a context of toughness,” which was a bizarre allegation to begin with.
 The marketing item in question was an ad of a man in a tuxedo playing blackjack.
 As the accusation stood, there was a racing heartbeat that could be heard as part of the voiceover of the commercial which led the accusers to complain about the “toughness”.

-The argument, such as it was, didn’t hold much water there and naturally ASA dismissed it.
+The argument didn’t hold much water there, and naturally, ASA dismissed it.
 In defending its operations, LeoVegas managed to cite a case from the past when it was asked to remove other items that could hardly be associated with communicating any negativity about gambling or, for that matter, attempting to hook customers at all costs.